-To get started quickly, you can choose hardware that supports Amazon FreeRTOS features and capabilities from providers like Espressif, Microchip Technology Incorporated, NXP Semiconductors, STMicroelectronics, and Texas Instruments.
-If you want to get started but don’t have hardware, you can use the Amazon FreeRTOS Windows simulator.
+To get started quickly, you can choose hardware that supports Amazon FreeRTOS features and capabilities from the AWS Partner Device Catalog.
+If you want to get started without hardware, you can use the Amazon FreeRTOS Windows simulator.

 Next, you can use the Amazon FreeRTOS console to get a custom download of the operating system by choosing the libraries relevant to your use case.
 The console will guide you through this process so you can begin developing immediately.